kennethli319/kennethli319.github.io/notes/audio-jacobian-lens.md

   <a href="{{ '/assets/img/audio-jacobian-lens/decoder-timing-now.png' | relative_url }}">
     <img src="{{ '/assets/img/audio-jacobian-lens/decoder-timing-now.png' | relative_url }}" alt="Whisper decoder layer-by-position matrix for Where is my brother now, with now selected.
 Who is the top early-layer candidate before now becomes top-ranked later." loading="lazy" decoding="async">
   </a>
-  <figcaption><strong>Figure 1.</strong> The public explorer makes the schedule visible: at the position where Whisper eventually emits <code>now</code>, <code>who</code> is the early top candidate before <code>now</code> resolves in later layers.
-The screenshot uses the explorer's display vocabulary; the full-vocabulary ranks reported above are #6,319 → #7,237 → #3 → #1. <a href="https://kennethli319.github.io/audio-jacobian-lens/?sample=asr-question">Open the interactive report</a>.</figcaption>
+  <figcaption><strong>Figure 1.</strong> At the position where Whisper eventually emits <code>now</code>, <code>who</code> is the early top candidate before <code>now</code> resolves in later layers.
+The screenshot uses the explorer's display vocabulary; the full-vocabulary ranks are #6,319 → #7,237 → #3 → #1. <a href="https://kennethli319.github.io/audio-jacobian-lens/?sample=asr-question">Open the interactive report</a>.</figcaption>
 </figure>

-What surprised me was how language-model-like the sequence looked.
-After `brother`, the decoder surfaced `who`, almost as if it were using a short internal chain of thought: is the next word about the brother's identity?
-It then resolved to `now`.

-This reminds me of word-association behavior in psycholinguistics.
-The mechanisms are not necessarily identical, but the shape is surprisingly similar.
-I want to test that resemblance with controlled sentences: change the kinship word, change whether the continuation asks about identity, and see whether associated question words still appear before the final token.
+This makes the decoder look surprisingly language-model-like to me.
+After `brother`, it surfaces `who`, almost as if the model is following an association—*brother, identity, who*—before the acoustic and linguistic evidence settles on `now`.
+It is not exactly the same as a psycholinguistic word-association experiment, but the sequence is surprisingly similar, and that similarity gives us experiments to run.

-The acoustic side adds another piece.
-Near the end of the clip, encoder L2 shows a suggestive `N → AW`-like prototype sequence while the decoder ultimately resolves to `now`.
-The timing does not align cleanly enough to treat this as direct token-level evidence: the 100 ms cells overlap, the encoder receptive field is nonlocal, and the token timing is model-derived.
+The encoder offers a different kind of clue.
+Near the end of the same clip, L2 contains an earlier, suggestive `N → AW`-like prototype run, while the decoder eventually resolves to `now`.
+I would not call this a clean token alignment: the displayed 100 ms cells overlap, the encoder receptive field is nonlocal, and the token timing is model-derived.

-Still, it motivates a two-source hypothesis.
-The decoder may be balancing language-context associations against acoustic evidence from the encoder.
-A 2×2 experiment could vary acoustic clarity—clear versus ambiguous—and context—supportive versus conflicting—independently.
-If the hypothesis is right, weakening the acoustic cue should increase the contextual influence, while clearer speech should pull the prediction toward the acoustic evidence.
+But taken together, the two views make me think about two streams meeting at the prediction: language association in the decoder and acoustic evidence in the encoder.
+A 2×2 experiment can vary acoustic clarity—clear versus ambiguous—and context—supportive versus conflicting—independently.
+If the acoustic cue is weak, I expect the decoder's language associations to pull harder; if the cue is clear, I expect the encoder evidence to constrain the answer more strongly.

-### A distributed signature predicts phones better than its brightest coordinate
+### Deeper down: vocabulary becomes a borrowed coordinate system

+The further I descend from the output, the less useful it becomes to ask, “Which word is the model thinking about?”
+The lens still reports vocabulary directions because vocabulary is the human coordinate system available to it.
+But at encoder depth, a direction named by a word does not have to carry that word's surface meaning.

+It may be one projection of an acoustic or subword state.
+Several directions, their relative strengths, and their order across time may have to be read together—more like a constellation than a label.
+In the *Inception* framing, recognizable objects still appear in the lower levels, but the rules connecting object and meaning have changed.

+### Encoder limbo: the Phone Signature

-A single vocabulary coordinate was a poor description of Whisper's acoustic encoder, so the **Phone Signature view** compares the distributed pattern across its top 100 vocabulary-aligned coordinates with frozen phone prototypes.
+The **Phone Signature view** is my first attempt to read that deeper space without pretending its brightest human label is the whole answer.
+It compares the distributed pattern across the top 100 vocabulary-aligned coordinates with frozen phone prototypes.

 The preliminary speaker-held-out results are: